Sturk 1.1.0

 [in,out]sberThe pointer to the subscriber.

-This function will receive the message immediately and return the load, if the subscriber's message queue is not empty.
-Otherwise, with multithreading enabled, this will block the thread that has called this function until some other thread publishes to topic that the given subscriber is interested in.
+This function will return the message immediately, if there are any messages in the subscriber's queue.
+If the subscriber's queue is empty, with multithreading enabled, this will block the thread that has called this function until some other thread publishes to topic that the given subscriber is interested in.
 With a single thread application, the blocking is not supported.

 Returns